schoeberl/chisel-book/README.md

 A compiled PDF version of the book is available at [Digital Design with Chisel PDF](http://www.imm.dtu.dk/~masca/chisel-book.pdf).
-Translations in Chinese and Japanese are also available [here](http://www.imm.dtu.dk/~masca/chisel-book.html).
+Translations in Chinese, Japanese, and Vietnamese are also available [here](http://www.imm.dtu.dk/~masca/chisel-book.html).

 The book is available [at Amazon](https://www.amazon.com/dp/168933603X/).